 Director of Training and Organization Development

-On the off chance that the terminating employee decides to reapply in your company, the reference letter provides useful documentation as to the skills and contribution during the prior employment.
+On the off chance that the terminating employee decides to reapply in your company, the reference letter provides useful documentation as to the demonstrated skills and contribution during the prior employment.
 This will ensure that the individual has the opportunity to become re-employed if a relevant position is available.